cdelalama/ESP_MQTT_Vibe/README.md

 | SDA     | GPIO21   |
 | SCL     | GPIO22   |

-## Configuración
+## Configuration

-1. Clone este repositorio
+1. Clone this repository
-2. Abra el proyecto en PlatformIO
+2. Open the project in PlatformIO
-3. Edite el archivo `src/main.cpp` para configurar:
+3. Edit the `src/main.cpp` file to configure:
-   - Credenciales WiFi
+   - WiFi credentials
-   - Configuración del broker MQTT
+   - MQTT broker configuration
-   - Ajuste la sensibilidad predeterminada según sea necesario
+   - Adjust the default sensitivity as needed

-4. Compile y cargue el firmware al ESP32-H2
+4. Compile and upload the firmware to the ESP32-H2

-## Uso de MQTT
+## MQTT Usage

-El sistema publica en los siguientes tópicos MQTT:
+The system publishes to the following MQTT topics:

-- `boiler/status` - Estado de la caldera ("ON" u "OFF")
+- `boiler/status` - Boiler status ("ON" or "OFF")
-- `boiler/vibration` - Valor numérico que indica el nivel de vibración actual
+- `boiler/vibration` - Numerical value indicating the current vibration level

-El sistema se suscribe a:
+The system subscribes to:

-- `boiler/sensitivity/set` - Para ajustar remotamente el umbral de sensibilidad
+- `boiler/sensitivity/set` - To remotely adjust the sensitivity threshold

-## Actualización OTA
+## OTA Update

-Una vez que el dispositivo está conectado a la red WiFi, puede actualizar el firmware a través de la interfaz web:
+Once the device is connected to the WiFi network, you can update the firmware through the web interface:

-1. Acceda a `http://[IP-DEL-ESP32]/update` en su navegador
+1. Access `http://[ESP32-IP]/update` in your browser
-2. Siga las instrucciones para cargar el nuevo firmware
+2. Follow the instructions to upload the new firmware

-## Ajuste de Sensibilidad
+## Sensitivity Adjustment

-El umbral de sensibilidad determina cuánta vibración se requiere para considerar que la caldera está activa.
-Puede ajustarlo:
+The sensitivity threshold determines how much vibration is required to consider the boiler active.
+You can adjust it:

-1. Localmente cambiando la variable `vibrationThreshold` en el código
+1. Locally by changing the `vibrationThreshold` variable in the code
-2. Remotamente enviando un valor numérico al tópico MQTT `boiler/sensitivity/set`
+2. Remotely by sending a numeric value to the MQTT topic `boiler/sensitivity/set`

-## Licencia
+## License

-Este proyecto está disponible bajo la licencia MIT.
+This project is available under the MIT license.